nagarajanmolrao/sokkalingam/README.md

 7. Once RASA-X is installed, Open your the project folder *sokkalingam* in PyCharm or any IDE you prefer.

 8. Change your IDE's interpreter to the interpreter of your newly created environment.
 Here in PyCharm, Follow these steps
-		1. At the right bottom corner of the window, select *"Current interpreter"*
+	- At the right bottom corner of the window, select *"Current interpreter"*
-		2. Select *"Add Interpreter"* and in the left pane select *"Conda Environment"*
+	- Select *"Add Interpreter"* and in the left pane select *"Conda Environment"*
-		3. Select *"Exsisting Environment"* radio button
+	- Select *"Exsisting Environment"* radio button
-		4. In the *"Interpreter"* drop down list, select a interpreter which has *yourEnvironmentName* in it The entry would be something like, C:\Users\Anmol\.conda\envs\*yourEnvironmentName*\python.exe In general, global environment path\*yourEnvironmentName*\python.exe
+	- In the *"Interpreter"* drop down list, select a interpreter which has *yourEnvironmentName* in it The entry would be something like, "C:\Users\Anmol\.conda\envs\*yourEnvironmentName*\python.exe" In general, global environment path\*yourEnvironmentName*\python.exe
-		5. Click on *"OK"* and wait till package scanning process completes.
+	- Click on *"OK"* and wait till package scanning process completes.

 **NOTE : This will work if you are using Anaconda, You will have to figure out your own way for setup interpreter if you are using mannual setup.